DZ9/GpaCalc/README.md

 # GpaCalc
-A gpa calculator for neu.
+A gpa calculator for NEU.